 Article 21 Water from SWP.
 Article 21 supply is water that is surplus to the needs of the SWP under certain conditions and is made available for purchase by State Water Contractors.
 When available, this surplus supply is allocated to the requesting State Water Contractors using a calculation that is based on their respective Table A allocations.
-The Department of Water Resources (2018) indicates the long-term annual average of Article 21 water available for the SWP system is 50,000 AFY.
-Casitas could choose to purchase Article 21 water to supplement its Table A deliveries if needed and convey that water through the same SWP connection infrastructure.
+The Department of Water Resources (2018) modeling analyses indicates the long-term annual average of Article 21 water available for the SWP system is 50,000 AFY.
+Casitas could choose to take delivery of a portion of the Article 21 water to supplement its Table A deliveries if needed, and convey that water through the same SWP connection infrastructure up to the capacity in Table 5-3.